vmware-archive/hillview/README.md

   @Nullable annotation (from javax.annotation) for all pointers which can be null.
 Use `Converters.checkNull` to cast a @Nullable to a
   @NonNull pointer.

-* (optional) Use "mvn site" to generate the FindBugs report in target/site/findbugs.html.
-Make sure any new code checked in does not introduce any violations.
-A subset of these checks is also done by the IDEA code inspection tool.

 # Software needed for deployment